 - BizTalk Server SSO Application Configuration Tool for BizTalk Server 2013

-If you want to use the tool for example in BizTalk Server 2010, then you need to use Assembly Binding Redirection in the machine configuration file (Machine.config):
+If you want to use the tool, for example, in BizTalk Server 2010, then you need to use Assembly Binding Redirection in the machine configuration file (Machine.config):

 - 32-bit: c:\Windows\Microsoft.NET\Framework\[version]\config\machine.config